Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Introduction

 The paper is outlined as follows.
 In Sec.
 II we introduce a quantifier of measurement invasiveness.
+In Sec.~III we characterize the DNI property of Markovian dynamics and the notion of classicality that derives from it.
 In Sec.
-III we characterize the DNI property of Markovian dynamics.
-In Sec.
 IV we characterize measurement invasiveness in non-Markovian dynamics defined by stochastic Hamiltonians and unitary $s$-$e$ models.
-Violation of LGI due to memory effects is characterized in this context.
+Non-unitary $ s $-$e$ dynamics and superclassicality are briefly accounted.
+In addition, conditions for violations of LGI due to non-classical memory effects are established.
 In Sec.
 V we study a set of examples that corroborate the approach.
 In Sec.
 VI we provide the conclusions.
 Additional supporting demonstrations are provided in the Appendixes.